Your Quick Guide to Preventing the Flu

 1) Wash your hands and keep ‘em away from your face

-This sounds like obvious advice, but it’s worth repeating.
-As way of example, only 70 percent of Americans wash their hands with soap after using the restroom.
+We know you have heard this many times this past year, but it’s worth repeating.
+As way of example, only 70% of Americans wash their hands with soap after using the restroom.

 How often should you wash your hands each day?